Rigidity of high dimensional graph manifolds: The asymptotic cone of

-Since a constant $k$ exists such that each point of $\tilM$ has distance at most $k$ from some wall, every point of $\tilM_\omega$ lies in some $\omega$-wall.
-We will show that every bi-Lipschitz homeomorphism of $\tilM_\omega$ preserves the decomposition of $\tilM_\omega$ into $\omega$-walls.
+In the next sections we will describe some analogies between the decomposition of a tree-graded space into its pieces and the decomposition of $\tilM_\omega$ into its $\omega$-walls.
+We first observe that a constant $k$ exists such that each point of $\tilM$ has distance at most $k$ from some wall, so every point of $\tilM_\omega$ lies in some $\omega$-wall.
+Lemma~\ref{newdrutu:lem} implies that, in a tree-graded space, subspaces homeomorphic to Euclidean spaces of dimension bigger than one are contained in pieces.
+The main result of this section shows that a similar phenomenon occurs in our context: in fact, in Proposition~\ref{wall:char:prop} we prove that $\omega$-walls can be characterized as the only subspaces of $\tilM_\omega$ which are bi-Lipschitz homeomorphic to $\mathbb{R}^{n-1}$.
+As a consequence, every bi-Lipschitz homeomorphism of $\tilM_\omega$ preserves the decomposition of $\tilM_\omega$ into $\omega$-walls.
 Together with an argument which allows us to recover quasi-isometries of the original spaces from homeomorphisms of asymptotic cones, this will allow us to prove Theorem~\ref{qi-preserve:thm}.
+We will prove Proposition~\ref{wall:char:prop} by contradiction: with some effort we will show that any bi-Lipschitz copy of $\mR^{n-1}$ in $\tilM_\omega$ which is not contained in an $\omega$-wall is disconnected by a suitably chosen $\omega$-fiber.
+This will provide the required contradiction, since $\omega$-fibers are too small to disconnect bi-Lipschitz copies of $\mR^{n-1}$ (see Lemma~\ref{fundamental:lem}).

-The following lemma is a direct consequence of Corollary~\ref{fibre:cor}.
+The following lemma is a direct consequence of the description of the quasi-isometry type of walls and fibers given in Corollary~\ref{fibre:cor}.

 \begin{lemma} There exists $k\geq 1$ such that every $\omega$-wall of $\tilM$ is $k$-bi-Lipschitz homeomorphic to $\mR^{n-1}$, and every $\omega$-fiber of $\tilM$ is $k$-bi-Lipschitz homeomorphic to $\mR^{h}$, $h\leq n-3$. \end{lemma}